mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "... what?"
 I asked.
 "One day, what?"

 "The fever is gone.
-And insignificant."
+Such a magnaniumous thing had overnight turned to nothing but a trifle."

 "Did you ever have a fight that didn't stop?"